Home | Browse Topics | Government & legal system | Dealing with government agencies | Official information: Access to general government information

 You can make an official information request to:

-• central government ministries and departments, like the Ministry of Justice, the Department of Internal Affairs, and the Ministry of Social Development, and the specific units and services within each one (like Work and Income, which is part of MSD)
+• central government ministries and departments, like the Ministry of Justice, the Department of Internal Affairs, and the Ministry of Social Development, and the specific units and services within each one (like Work and Income)

 • other central government organisations, authorities and commissions, like the Broadcasting Standards Authority, the Commerce Commission, and the police and SIS